what is a foley artist

 Some universities and film schools offer specialized courses in these areas.
 However, formal education isn’t always necessary; there’s much to learn from self-study, online tutorials, and mentorship from industry professionals.

-Step Two: Be Familiar With The Tools of the Foley Team
+2: Know The Tools of the Foley Team

 The next step is to familiarize yourself with the tools of the trade.
 This can range from learning about microphones and sound and recording equipment to understanding software used in post-production like Pro Tools or Adobe Audition.